Dakota-C-rgb/head-first-java-cliffsnotes-example/Chapter 6/readme.md

 Egg b = new Egg();
 myList.add(b);

-// Find out how many things are in it. int theSize = myList.size();
+// Find out how many things are i int theSize = myList.size();

 // Find out if it contains something.